1. When to use WebSocket vs REST

 - SAHMK API key: `shmk_live_*` or `shmk_test_*`.

-- Pro plan or Enterprise plan for WebSocket access.
+- Pro, Business, or Enterprise plan for WebSocket access.

 - JavaScript runtime (browser) or Python 3.9+.